AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/pairdistribution.md

 <H3 style="color:blue;font-size:1.1em">What is plotted here?</H3>

-When a chemical formula and appropriate control values are provided, clicking on this menu item causes the I(Q), S(Q), F(Q) and G(R) functions to be plotted, as described separately, below.
+When a chemical formula and appropriate control values are provided, clicking on this menu item causes the I(Q), S(Q), F(Q) and G(r) functions to be plotted, as described separately, below.

 <H3 style="color:blue;font-size:1.1em">What can I do with the plot?</H3>